njmaeys/aws-skills/README.md

 Each subset of the repo has a terraform dir intended to serve as the launcher for the necessary resources.

+## Elasticsearch
+The elasticsearch is defined in terraform but it made more sense to me to hook up the log groups manually.
+I've seen that there is data flowing to the elasticsearch but have not been able to access the kibana app.

 ## Webserver
 Running on Amazon Linux Images
 - I think I'm going to make an AMI with the logger installed as there is setup that has to be done that I don't think I can manage progromatically.